Trump agrees to halt U.S.-South Korea military drills during Winter Olympics

 The North has offered to freeze its nuclear and missile programs in exchange for the U.S. and South Korea halting these drills, which it sees as a rehearsal for an invasion.
 Russia and China also back what they call a "dual suspension" solution to the standoff.

-Kim also suggested talks in a New Year's Day speech in which he also expressed hope that the games would be success and confirmed that a North Korean delegation would be taking part.
+Kim also suggested talks in a New Year's Day speech in which he expressed hope that the Winter Games would be a success and that a North Korean delegation would take part.

 Mac William Bishop reported from Seoul.
 Alastair Jamieson reported from London.
-Hans Nichols reported from Washington, D.C.
+Hans Nichols reported from Washington.